kkinnear/zprint/README.md

 following specific features:

 * Runs fast enough to be used as a filter while in an editor
-* Prints function definitions at the Clojure repl (including clojure.core functions)
+* Prints function definitions at the Clojure repl (including clojure.core functions - `czprint-fn`
 * Prints s-expressions (EDN structures) at the repl
 * Processes Clojure source files through lein-zprint
 * Supports Clojure and Clojurescript